Jack Davenport as James Spencer, aka “Lancelot”, smooth British agent

 - Single-breasted 3-button jacket with notch lapels, welted breast pocket, slanted flapped hip pockets and right-side ticket pocket, functional 4-button cuffs, and single vent

 - Single-breasted 5-button waistcoat with notch lapels, four welted pockets, and notched bottom

-- Flat front suit trousers with extended hidden hook-and-eye closure squared waist tab, buckle-strap side adjuster tabs, straight/on-seam side pockets, button-through right back pocket, and plain-hemmed bottoms
+- Flat front suit trousers with extended hidden hook-and-eye closure squared waist tab, buckle-strap side adjuster tabs, “quarter top” side pockets, button-through right back pocket, and plain-hemmed bottoms

-- White tattersall-checked cotton twill Turnbull & Asser shirt with semi-spread collar, front placket, and button cuffs
+- White tattersall-checked cotton twill shirt with semi-spread collar, front placket, and button cuffs

 - Red silk pocket square